theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

 ### Use of reference directives and imports.

-Although the references directives and imports seem redundant, as I understand it, we need them both.
+Although the reference directives and imports seem redundant, as I understand it, we need them both.
 So when a new import is added (or removed) the corresponding reference directive should be added (or removed).
 Also the dependence should be documented in "dependence.gv" and possibly "dependence-js.gv" as mentioned above.

 To give simple names for entities within imported modules, use import declarations within the module declaration like this.